algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 - Description of the test;
 - Pre-conditions;
-- steps to realise it;
+- Steps to realise it;
 - Expected result.

 It would follow the next template: